davidvdev/responsive-web-design-exercise/README.md

 - Take a moment to examine the `mobile version` of the site
 - Examine which elements have moved or are on longer there
 - Write a `media query` that targets a max-width of 425px
-- Add the `css` needed to implement the design
+- Add the `css` needed to target those elements and implement the design

 Mobile Layout: